Swift Mind Care

 Most people notice something within the first several sessions, though everyone is different.
 Sometimes we need to adjust the protocol if another condition — like anxiety — is masking what we're working on.
 Consistency matters: twice a week for a minimum of 40 sessions, about six months total.

 Neurofeedback itself isn't currently covered by insurance for most clients.
-We bill the in office therapy component of your session to your insurance, and your at-home training sessions are offered in monthly access (3 month minimum).
-Ask for more information.
+We bill the in-office therapy component of your session to your insurance.
+At-home training sessions are offered on a monthly access basis (3-month minimum).
+Ask for more information when you reach out.

 We strongly prefer it.
 Neurofeedback works best alongside traditional therapy, not instead of it.
 Your sessions here, however, may be adapted based on our assessment.